Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 It specifies as dependency the `io-hotmoka-memory` module, that contains
 the disk memory simulation of a blockchain.
-It has been installed when we packages
+It has been installed when we packaged
 the Hotmoka project, before.

 Leave directory `src/test/java` empty, by deleting its content, if not already empty.